Table of Contents

 - 10 Secure Storage and Easy Access with Digital ID Wallets

 When you’re online, you may think you control your digital identity.
-However, big companies like Google and Facebook know your name, email, and sometimes even your location.
-They keep all this data for themselves, using it however they want.
-This is a big problem with today’s online identity systems, which let these companies store and control your data on their centralized servers.
+However, large corporations such as Google and Facebook have access to your personal details, including your name, email, and sometimes even your location.
+They retain this information, utilizing it as they see fit.
+This is a significant issue with the current online identity systems, which allow these companies to store and control your data on their centralized servers.

 What Is Self-Sovereign Identity (SSI)?

-These situations occur frequently, leading to the unnoticed presence of fake credentials.
+These situations occur frequently, leading to the undetected presence of fake credentials.
 In the worst-case scenario, a database responsible for ID authentication can be hacked, introducing more fake IDs and compromising the central server or database.

-Transforming the Identity Landscape
+Redefining the Identity Landscape with SSI

 The Pillars of Self-Sovereign Identity (SSI)

-- Decentralized Identifier (DIDs)
+- Decentralized Identifiers (DIDs)

 - Verifiable Credentials (VCs)

-Decentralized Identifiers (DIDs)
+Pillar 1: Decentralized Identifiers (DIDs)